Moving to Santa Barbara, California: What You Need to Know

 • Local sales tax: 7.75%

-Santa Barbara offers diverse neighborhoods, each with unique characteristics.
-The Mesa provides coastal views and a laid-back atmosphere, ideal for those seeking proximity to the ocean.
+Santa Barbara offers different neighborhoods, each with clear local differences.
+The Mesa provides coastal views and a slower daily pace, ideal for those seeking proximity to the ocean.
 Downtown Santa Barbara is vibrant, with cultural attractions and dining options, suitable for those who enjoy an urban lifestyle.

 • The Mesa: Coastal views, relaxed atmosphere